 Plan of Study

-DRAFT

 For this major, students must meet the minimum graduation requirements including the completion of 120 credits, 45 of which must be numbers 2000 or higher, including 24 credits in the major and 12 credits in related courses; meet the CLAS general education and concentration requirements, and have an overall grade point average of at least 2.0 (see, CLAS BA Degree Requirements).
 Students shall submit their plan of study with an ASL advisor, and request approval from the Registrar by the end of the 4th week of the semester in which they expect to graduate.
 Students completing a double major must file a plan of study for each major.
 ASL 1101-1104 are prerequisites and the credits do not count towards the major.
 Students must satisfy courses within the following three sections:

 Students must complete the following 15 credits: